documentationfor yFiles for HTML 3.0.0.1

 analysis strongly connected

-Calculating strongly connected components shows the code used to calculate the strongly connected components which is analogue with calculating the connected components.
-The code coloring the nodes and edges works the same as well, so it was omitted here.
+Calculating strongly connected components shows the code used to calculate the strongly connected components, which is analogous to calculating the connected components.
+The code coloring the nodes and edges works the same way, so it has been omitted here.

 Calculating strongly connected components